Quantum computing with trapped ions: a beginner's guide: Quantum Computing with Trapped Ions

 \section{Quantum Computing with Trapped Ions}

-We have shown that a TI system can be accurately prepared in a fiducial state, is scalable, can be manipulated using laser-ion interaction, and the final state can be effectively read out.
+We have shown that a TI system can be accurately prepared in a fiducial state.
+Such a system has been proven experimentally to be scalable \cite{Pogorelov2021} up to about hundred ions, can be manipulated using laser-ion interaction, and the final state can be effectively read out.
 We have also demonstrated that any 1-qubit gate can be applied to the initial state by using a laser pulse with a chosen phase, duration, and carrier transition frequency.
 However, it remains to be seen if any multiple-qubit gate can be applied to the system.
 As discussed in Sec.~\ref{sec:universalgates}, any multiple-qubit gate can be obtained using 1-qubit gates and the 2-qubit $CNOT$ gate.
 In this section, we discuss the process for implementing the $CNOT$ gate.
 We will show that a $CNOT$ gate can be built using \textbf{Hadamard} and \textbf{Controlled-Z} gates.
 Before that, we will discuss how to implement these two building blocks below.
-As before, we define $\ket{g,0}\equiv\ket{0}$, and $\ket{e,0}\equiv \ket{1}$ as the operational basis \cite{operational_basis}.
+As before, we define $\ket{g,0}\equiv\ket{0}$, and $\ket{e,0}\equiv \ket{1}$ as the computational basis \cite{operational_basis}.
 Although both the atomic state and the vibrational states can be used as separate qubits, typically the vibrational qubits are only considered as auxiliary qubits (for intermediate computation) and not as measurable qubits because they are difficult to measure.